POSTED December 13, 2017

 1. Check your float switches and bilge pumps

 It never ceases to amaze me how many people own a moored boat but don’t even know what the bilge pump or float switch look like.
-As an owner, one of the most important things you can do is test the automatic float switch is working.
+As an owner, one of the most important things you can do to avoid your boat sinking is to test the automatic float switch is working.
 To do so, you need to turn all your battery switches to “off”.
-From there, you will need to get down into the bilge and search around for the pump and float – they’re usually positioned at the very back section of the boat, and sometimes your boat will have three – one at the back, one in the middle and one at the front.
+From there, you will need to get down into the bilge and search around for the pump and float.
+They’re usually positioned at the very back section of the boat.
+Sometimes your boat will have three – one at the back, one in the middle and one at the front.

 2. Inspect your skin fittings

 Although this is probably something most people leave to their surveyor – there is no reason why you can’t keep an eye out for any loose skin fittings.
-Sometimes it is possible that new plastic fittings snap off (I’ve only seen it above to waterline) – and if you do see this it’s a relatively simple fix that can help avoid further trouble.
+Sometimes it is possible that new plastic fittings snap off (I’ve only seen it above to waterline) – and if you do see this it’s a relatively simple fix that can help avoid further trouble and your boat sinking.

 3. Check your cockpit drains